 2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
 The Human Resources and Federal Programs Departments of the Richmond County School System collaborate to ensure that children enrolled in Title 1 schools are not served at disproportionately high rates by ineffective, out-of-field, or inexperienced instructors.
 We will look at the School Improvement Dashboard equity data, which includes data factors about teacher effectiveness, experience, and background provided at the district and school level.
 We concentrate on identifying disparities, assessing district and school systems and programs that may have contributed to these injustices, and then adopt strategies/activities to alleviate those inequities.
 Our district improvement plan, which will include an equity component and improvement goals, will address the observed gaps.
 In addition, we assist school leaders in the scheduling process by giving statistics to help them make the best scheduling decisions for student achievement.
 To recruit elite talent, we conduct various career fairs, offer a virtual fair, attend college and university fairs, and use technology avenues.
 We also operate our Grow Your Own initiative in collaboration with our local university's Teach Richmond program.
 Stipends are available in high-need areas.
 We also used a PQ ESSA automated software to offer certification information, out-of-field status, and teacher suggestions for specific courses.
 The department of communication assists schools with branding and provides professional development to school interview panels.

 3. Provide a general description of the Title I instructional program being implemented at this Title I school.
 Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
-Please include services to be provided for students living in local institutions for neglected or delinquent children (if
+Please include services to be

-This is going to vary from school to school.
-If your school has added a paraprofessional to help with literacy, you could describe it as follows: This year, we hired a Literacy Paraprofessional to help assist with our students who are not reading on grade level.
+This year, we hired a Literacy Paraprofessional to help assist with our students who are not reading on grade level.
 The Literacy Paraprofessional looks at the Lexile levels of each student and determines the growth band.
 This is shared with the Media Specialist, teachers, and parents.
-Students are encouraged to read within this growth band. iReady data is used to determine how the students are progressing and if the reading level is going up.
+Students are encouraged to read within this growth band iReady data is used to determine how the students are progressing and if the reading level is going up.
 The Literacy paraprofessional reaches out to guardians or caregivers to share information about how to help at home.
-The best way to get better at reading is to read.
-The applicable).
-Augusta Public Library has partnered with the school system and has made it easy for students to access their resources.
+The best way to get better at provided for students living in local institutions for neglected or delinquent children (if applicable).

+reading is to read.
+The Augusta Public Library has partnered with the school system and has made it easy for students to access their resources.
 The School's Media Specialist has cataloged books by Lexile levels and can help students pick appropriate materials.
 Teachers have implemented silent sustained reading to ensure that students have at least 15 minutes of uninterrupted time each morning.